helgeklein/Firefox-theme-uberAgent-ESA/README.md

 # Firefox Theme uberAgent ESA

-A theme based on the color scheme of [uberAgent ESA](https://uberagent.com/).
+A theme based on the color scheme of [uberAgent ESA](https://uberagent.com/), vast limits' endpoint security analytics product.
 The toolbar color has been chosen in such a way that the browser does NOT auto-select dark mode for websites.

+## Installation

+The theme is available for [installation at Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/uberagent-esa/).

 ## Notes